a20351766/udo.1.4.0/docs/source/write_first_app.rst

 Next, if you haven't done so already, visit the :doc:`install` page and follow the provided instructions.
-Return to this tutorial once you have cloned the ``fabric-samples`` repository, and downloaded the latest stable Fabric images and available utilities.
+Return to this tutorial once you have cloned the ``fabric-samples`` repository, and downloaded the latest stable UDO images and available utilities.

 If you are using Mac OS and running Mojave, you will need to `install Xcode